Night Guards in Buffalo, NY

 How Much Do Custom Night Guards Cost?

 When you go to the dentist for a custom mouth guard the majority of the cost is due to a professional taking a mold of your teeth.
 The average cost is between $300-$500 for a custom mouth guard.
 When you go through your dentist’s office you are choosing the most expensive way to get a mouth guard.
-The mouthguard within itself is less than $200.
+The night guards themselves are often less than $200.

-Why Are Mouth Guards Only for Top Teeth?
+Why Are Night Guards Only for Top Teeth?

 It is possible for your mouthguard to change your bite.
 It is a side effect for teeth to shift.
 Your dentist should be keeping an eye on your teeth to make sure there are no changes occurring.
 Some dentists may even prescribe a mouth guard to fix patients teeth if they are not properly aligned.